tedwardd/xy0_org/site-files/content/post/hugo_terraform.md

 code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) easy and relatively painless.

 As you continue to expand upon the topics discussed here and run your site long term, you will likely find that configuring specific aspects of your server is tedious with Terraform.
 Shell scripts can only get you so far.
 I would point anyone interested in learning more towards some of the industry standard configuration management tools available today for free.
 [Ansible](https://www.ansible.com/) and [SaltStack](https://www.ansible.com/)
 are simple, popular options that are well suited for both small and large scale use.
-If you find yourself needing more than either of those can provide, [Puppet](https://puppet.com/) is a good option.
+If you find yourself needing more than either of those can provide, [Puppet](https://puppet.com/) is another good option.
 You can also use Puppet for smaller scale deployments but some features are restricted without a complete puppet master/client setup.